Admission to practice law: United States

 The states of Wisconsin and New Hampshire are the only jurisdictions to not unconditionally require law graduates to pass a bar exam for admission.
-Diploma privilege is available in those states for graduates of certain law schools whose degree programmes meet certain requirements.
+Diploma privilege is available in Wisconsin for J.D. graduates of the state's two ABA-accredited law schools.
+LLM and SJD graduates of these law schools are not eligible for diploma privilege.
+New Hampshire's only law school has an alternative licensing program that allows a limited number of students who have completed certain curricula and a separate exam to bypass the regular bar examination.
 Most states and territories also allow admission on motion, in which licensed attorneys from different jurisdictions who have practiced for a certain period of time (typically three to seven years) may be admitted to practice law without taking a bar exam through a motion or application with the state supreme court, board of bar examiners, or bar association, typically accompanied by certificates of good standing from all other jurisdictions where they are admitted to practice and a background check demonstrating good moral character.

 The states of California, Maine, New York, Vermont, Virginia, Washington, and West Virginia allow applicants to study under a judge or practicing attorney for an extended period of time rather than attending law school.
 This method is known as "reading law" or "reading the law".
 New York allows applicants who read law to take the bar exam, but only if they have at least one year of law school study.
 Maine allows students who completed two years of law school to serve an apprenticeship in lieu of completing their third year.
-New Hampshire's only law school has an alternative licensing program that allows students who have completed certain curricula and a separate exam to bypass the regular bar examination.
 California allows students who completed two years of college coursework, or the equivalent as demonstrated by examination, to meet the legal education requirement for the bar exam by studying law diligently in a lawyer's office or judge's chambers for not less than 864 hours over not less than four years.
 Hours spent as an employee of an attorney or judge are not counted as study.
 Very few people pursue these options.

 The American legal system is unusual in that it has no formal apprenticeship or clinical training requirements prior to admission to the bar, with a few exceptions.
 Delaware requires that candidates for admission to the bar serve five months in a clerkship with a lawyer in the state.
 Vermont had a similar requirement but eliminated it in 2016.
 Washington requires, since 2005, that applicants must complete a minimum of four hours of approved pre-admission education.
 Some law schools have tried to rectify this lack of experience by requiring supervised "Public Service Requirements" of all graduates.
 States that encourage law students to undergo clinical training or perform public service in the form of pro bono representation may allow students to appear and practice in limited court settings under the supervision of an admitted attorney.